DataDog/documentation/content/en/dashboards/querying/_index.md

 * Time to Repair
 * Time to Resolve

-Incident Analytics is currently supported in the following widgets:
+Incident Analytics is supported in the following widgets:

 * Timeseries
 * Top List